 Discover our top Caribbean sailing destinations and how you could be there this winter.

 A yacht charter vacation in the Caribbean is one of the ultimate winter holiday experiences.
-The white sand beaches, crystal clear shallow water and scattering of diverse islands make sailing the Caribbean a dream come true.
+The white-sand beaches, crystal clear shallow water, and scattering of diverse islands make sailing holidays in the Caribbean a dream come true.

 But where do you start?
 The options are endless, so we’ve put together some tips on our top Caribbean holiday destinations to make sure you’re ready to book your next Caribbean sailing vacation.